songroup/sonlab-website/_members/chaemin.md

   #orcid: 0000-0003-4125-7809
 ---

 **Chaemin Jeong** is a Ph.D. candidate in the Department of Chemistry at SNU.
-She received his B.S. and M.S. in chemistry from POSTECH.
+She received her B.S. and M.S. in chemistry from POSTECH.
 Her current research interests focus on confined water system studied by molecular dynamics simulations.